 After Tanis’s beret-wearing bohemian friends adopt him as one of their own – and she changes the color of his tie from blue to yellow – Babbitt starts advocating for progressive reforms like labor rights in his speeches, which he says he always supported.

-The conservatives react strongly, eventually creating a Good Citizen's League, requiring wannabe members – namely anyone who wants to keep their social ties and business intact – to sign a contract embracing its reactionary principles.
+The conservatives react strongly, eventually creating a Good Citizen's League, requiring wannabe members – namely anyone who wants to keep their social and business ties intact – to sign a contract embracing its reactionary principles.

 But before that comes to a head, Babbitt faces his best friend Paul’s (Joshi) serious domestic problems, his wife Myra exploring pseudo-feminist ideologies and (gasp!) wanting her own library card, and his son choosing to be a mechanic rather than a lawyer.